 There’s no denying that escalating debt can cause sleepless nights at the very least, and lead to legitimate, diagnosable depression if the debt continues to grow.
 Step one in stopping a debt spiral is to track your spending.
 It’s never too late to start a new year’s resolution, right?

 Make short-term goals and start small.
-So for the next week, keep track of everything you spend money on, from the change you pop into the office vending machine to utility bills and credit card purchases.
+Try this: for the next week, keep track of everything you spend money on, from the change you pop into the office vending machine to utility bills and credit card purchases.
 At the end of the week, tally it all up and you’ll likely catch some areas where you could cut back.

 For example, you may be victim to what credit counsellors refer to as “the latte factor.”
 You’d be surprised by how much your daily coffee run can cost you per year.
 A mere $2 a day for a cup on the way to the work can add up to over $500 over a year ($2 multiplied by five days a week, multiplied by 52 weeks = $520).
 Same goes for lunches on-the-run, drinks after work, and basically any snack, drink or meal you don’t prepare yourself.
 You could easily be spending thousands of dollars a year without even thinking about it.